alicegodden/paternalsocstress/README.md

 # Environmentally induced variation in sperm sRNAs is linked to gene expression and transposable elements in the offspring

-Zebrafish paternal social stress scripts and files:
+Zebrafish paternal social stress scripts and files, not all used in the generation of data in the publication.

 # Perl scripts